 - Descriptive: Marking the text in order to capture its structure and content, rather than specific visualisations of it.
 Ultimate control over explicit physical rendition such as colour, bold, italic, underline, font name, and font size are best left to the tool presenting the text (e.g. HTML+CSS).

 - Presentational: This mark-up would be essential for a faithful transcription of something.
 Although modern systems (such as HTML5) frown on explicit presentational information, it may provide important information necessary for the analysis and correct interpretation of transcribed material.
-STEMMA’s approach to transcription separates structure and content from presentation: see Descriptive Mark-up.
+STEMMA’s approach to transcription separates structure and content from presentational or stylistic matters: see Descriptive Mark-up.

-- Semantic: Although the aforementioned link suggests that this is an alternative name for Descriptive mark-up, the usage here is more distinct.
+- Semantic: Although the aforementioned wikipedia link suggests that this is an alternative name for Descriptive mark-up, the usage here is more distinct.
 This mark-up provides information about the meaning or interpretation of textual references.
-It is therefore different from the structure and layout in a purely textual context.
-It is precisely what is needed to identify the entities listed above such as Persons and Places.
+It is therefore different from the structure and layout in a purely textual context, and is precisely what is needed to identify entities such as Persons and Places.

 Semantic mark-up is especially important for narrative essays and narrative reports stored in a genealogical context.
 Although both TEI and STEMMA have their own schemes, there is a divergence that will become more important once the genealogical industry acknowledges a narrative requirement: the semantics are not independent of the data model.
 This may be hard to explain, but simply flagging a name as that of a person or place — irrespective of whether it makes a conclusional identification — is an isolated semantic that is addressed in a roughly similar fashion by the two schemes.
 However, linking such a reference into a chain of conclusion-evidence-information-source would not make any sense outside of a genealogical data model.
 In effect, TEI is a very comprehensive text-encoding scheme but it cannot deal with semantics associated with an all-embracing data model.